 Laser hair removal works by delivering an intense beam of highly selective light that is converted to heat energy when absorbed by pigment cells in the hair without damaging the skin.
 This process is called Selective Photothermolysis.
 Laser yields the best results when treating dark hair and lighter skin types.

-4. How long does electrolysis/laser hair removal treatment take?
+4. How long does laser vs electrolysis hair removal treatment take?

 Electrolysis and Laser both require multiple treatments over the course of 12-18 months.